grpc/grpc.github.io/docs/tutorials/basic/node.md

 callback will not cause the stream to be closed.
 The `'error'` event indicates that an error has occurred and the stream has been closed.
-The `'end'` event indicates that the server has finished sending and no errors occured.
+The `'end'` event indicates that the server has finished sending and no errors occurred.
 Only one of `'error'` or `'end'` will be emitted.
 Finally, the `'status'` event fires when the server sends the status.

 The client-side streaming method `RecordRoute` is similar, except there we pass